Terms of business

 12. How we protect the information you give us

-The information you have provided is subject to the Data Protection Act 1998 (the “Act”).
-By signing this document, you consent to us or any company associated with us processing, both manually and by electronic means, your personal data for the purposes of providing advice, administration and management.
+The information you have provided is subject to the Data Protection Act 2018 (the “Act”).
+By agreeing and accepting this document, you consent to us or any company associated with us processing, both manually and by electronic means, your personal data for the purposes of providing advice, administration and management.

 “Processing” includes obtaining, recording or holding information or data, transferring it to other companies associated with us, product providers, the Financial Conduct Authority or any other statutory, governmental or regulatory body for legitimate purposes including, where relevant, to solicitors and/or other debt collection agencies for debt collection purposes and carrying out operations on the information or data.

-In order to provide services to you, we may be required to pass your personal information to parties located outside of the European Economic Area (EEA) in countries that do not have Data Protection Laws equivalent to those in the UK.
+In order to provide services to you we may be required to pass your personal information to parties located outside of the United Kingdom (UK) in countries that do not have Data Protection Laws equivalent to those in the UK.
 Where this is the case, we will take responsible steps to ensure the privacy of your information.

 We will never contact you or pass your details to other companies associated with us to contact you (including by telephone) with details of any other similar products, promotions, or for related marketing purposes in which we think you may be interested, without getting your express agreement first.